pradeepsinngh/Neural-Machine-Translation/README.md

 2. Part 2: Models
 3. Part 3: Prediction

+## Dataset:
+The Europarl is a standard dataset used for statistical machine translation, and more recently, neural machine translation.
+It is comprised of the proceedings of the European Parliament, hence the name of the dataset as the contraction Europarl.
+I have worked on a dataset which is consist of French and English translations.
+It  consists  of  2,218,201  English  sentences  and  2,190,579  French sentences.
+I have used a subset of this dataset,  as it will take a long time to train neural network on.
+But, I do plan to work on full dataset in near future.

 ## Preprocessing

 For a neural network to predict on text data, it first has to be turned into data it can understand.
 Text data like "dog" is a sequence of ASCII character encodings.
 Since a neural network is a series of multiplication and addition operations, the input data needs to be number(s).